 There is a fine line to walk here.
 On the one hand well-rested people make for better employees, but on the other you don’t want your efforts to be received as patronising or micromanaging.
 So, with that in mind we have come up with some ideas for you to help your employees.
 It’s worth noting that their appropriateness will depend on the culture of your workplace and you should tailor them to suit.

 1. Reduce workplace stress

 Given that stress is one of the main causes of poor sleep, it makes sense that reducing it will improve sleep.
-How exactly you reduce stress will depend on your workplace, but our Mental Health in the Workplace Report found the top three causes of workplace stress were increased workload (38.2%), financial concerns (17.9%) and workplace bulling (9.5%).
-There are a number of things you can do to help reduce workplace stress, including:
+How exactly you reduce stress will depend on your workplace, but our Mental Health in the Workplace Report found the top three causes of workplace stress were increased workload (up from 38.2% in 2017 to 43% in 2020), financial concerns (33%) and workplace culture (30%).

 Time management training.